pixl8/cfconcurrent/README.md

 **WARNING**: A user recently discovered that a massive memory leak exists when running this on CF9.
 Therefore, **it is not safe to use this library on Adobe ColdFusion 9**.
 The problem is not in the library but in the interaction between Java executors and ColdFusion.
 I will attempt to work with Adobe to identify a fix.
 ColdFusion 10 is unaffected and behaves as expected.

+**Lucee 5**: As of Lucee 5.2.7, CFConcurrent does not work due to the Lucee bug [LDEV-1778](https://luceeserver.atlassian.net/browse/LDEV-1778).
+When this is resolved, CFConcurrent should work perfectly with Lucee 5.

 Welcome to CFConcurent
 ======================